 Ibrahim Thiaw, executive secretary of the United Nations Convention to Combat Desertification, or UNCCD, told reporters on the sidelines of a major summit in New Delhi, India from September 2-13 that efforts to restore land can dramatically improve people's livelihoods by reducing economic and climate risks.

-Desertification alone generates a loss between 10 percent and 17 percent of the global GDP, Thiaw said during a press briefing via video-link ahead of the U.N. summit’s high-level segment of talks on desertification next week that will be hosted and inaugurated by India’s Prime Minister Narendra Modi.
+Desertification alone generates a loss between 10% and 17% of the global GDP, Thiaw said during a press briefing via video-link ahead of the U.N. summit's high-level segment of talks on desertification next week that will be hosted and inaugurated by India's Prime Minister Narendra Modi.

-Thiaw cited Food and Agriculture Organization statistics showing that 99.7 percent of the food that people eat worldwide comes from land-based sources; just 0.3 percent comes from oceans and other aquatic ecosystems.
+Thiaw cited Food and Agriculture Organization statistics showing that 99.7% of the food that people eat worldwide comes from land-based sources; just 0.3% comes from oceans and other aquatic ecosystems.

 "In very simple terms, the message is to say: Invest in land restoration as a way of improving livelihoods and reducing vulnerabilities contributing to climate change and reducing risks for the economy," said Thiaw.

-Land degradation could cost the world economy US$23 trillion by 2050, according to treaty figures, including average losses equivalent to 9 percent of GDP for the 21 nations that UNCCD’s research partners studied closely.
-Some of the worst affected countries, such as Central African Republic, could see 40 percent losses, while Asia and Africa stand to bear the highest costs: US$84 billion a year and US$65 billion a year, respectively.
+Land degradation could cost the world economy US$23 trillion by 2050, according to treaty figures, including average losses equivalent to 9% of GDP for the 21 nations that UNCCD's research partners studied closely.
+Some of the worst affected countries, such as Central African Republic, could see 40% losses, while Asia and Africa stand to bear the highest costs: US$84 billion a year and US$65 billion a year, respectively.

 Of land, gender and climate